CurveDocs/curve-resources/docs/factory-pools/creating-a-stableswap-ng-pool.md

 !!!info "Stableswap-NG"
     StableSwap-NG is an improved and refined version of the first StableSwap implementation.
-For a better understanding of what Stableswap-NG is and how it differs from regular Stableswap pools, check [this](../lp/pools.md#stableswap-new-generation).
+It is highly gas optimized and also includes dynamic fees which increases as liquidity utilization increases.

 ---